U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 But each state's specific need for testing varies depending on the size of its outbreak, explains Jha.
 The bigger the outbreak, the more testing is needed.

 On Thursday, Jha's group at Harvard published a simulation that estimates the amount of testing needed in each state by May 15.
 In the graphic below, we compare these estimates with the average numbers of daily tests states are currently doing.
-(Jump to graphic)

 Two ways to assess whether testing is adequate